A new characterization of the holographic entropy cone: Conjectures and evidence

 \acknowledgments

-We would like to thank Bartek Czech, Brianna Grado-White, Sergio Hern\'andez-Cuenca, Sami Kaya, and Massimiliano Rota for useful conversations.
-G.G. and M.H. were supported by the Department of Energy through awards DE-SC0009986.
+We would like to thank Bartek Czech, Brianna Grado-White, Sarah Harrison, Sergio Hern\'an\-dez-Cuenca, Sami Kaya, Massimiliano Rota, and Fabian Ruehle for useful conversations.
+G.G. and M.H. were supported by the Department of Energy through award DE-SC0009986.
 V.H. was supported in part by the Department of Energy award DE-SC0009999 and by funds from the University of California.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), where part of this work was completed.
 This work was also performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 We are also grateful to the Centro de Ciencias de Benasque Pedro Pascual, where part of this work was completed.